mseravalli/gcp-scripts/sap/README.md

   $ export GOOGLE_APPLICATION_CREDENTIALS=full_path_of_service_account_credentials
   ```

-## Scale up
+## Reprovisioning
 ### Setup
-The variables in the file `scale_up.py` need to be updated with the information relevant for your environment.
+The variables in the file `reprovision.py` need to be updated with the information relevant for your environment.
 ```python
 project = ""
 region = ""